DeNepo/precourse/README.md

   need for this module and the next.
 You do not need to finish all of them but should feel comfortable that you could with enough time.
 - 🐣: You have started all of these exercises and feel you could complete them all if you just had more time.
-It may not be easy for you but with effort you can make it through.
+It may not be easy for you but with effort, you can make it through.
 - 🐥: You have studied the examples and started some exercises if you had time.
   You should have a big-picture understanding of these concepts/skills, but may not be confident completing the exercises.